FedSRD: Sparsify-Reconstruct-Decompose for Communication-Efficient Federated Large Language Models Fine-Tuning: Experiments

 \subsubsection{Performance Comparison}

-The main results, reported in Table~\ref{tab:main_results_llama32_3b} (Llama3.2-3B) and Table~\ref{tab:main_results_qwen2_7b} (Qwen2-7B), comprehensively demonstrate the effectiveness and efficiency of our FedSRD framework.
-We analyze performance from three key perspectives.
+The main results are reported in Table~\ref{tab:main_results}.
+We analyze the results from three key perspectives.

 \paragraph{In-Domain Performance.} Across the experiments, our proposed methods, FedSRD and FedSRD-e, consistently achieve state-of-the-art performance on in-domain benchmarks.
-As shown in Table~\ref{tab:main_results_llama32_3b}, with the Llama3.2-3B model, FedSRD and FedSRD-e achieve the highest average in-domain performance score, outperforming all baseline methods.
-This trend is further confirmed with the larger Qwen2-7B model in Table~\ref{tab:main_results_qwen2_7b}, where FedSRD and FedSRD-e again lead with top performance, respectively.
+As shown in Table~\ref{tab:main_results}, with the Llama3.2-3B model, FedSRD and FedSRD-e achieve the highest average in-domain performance score, outperforming all baseline methods.
+This trend is further confirmed with the larger Qwen2-7B model, where FedSRD and FedSRD-e again lead with top performance, respectively.
 While some baselines may achieve peak performance on specific benchmarks, they often falter in other domains.
 In contrast, our framework exhibits robust and consistently high performance across all four specialized domains, underscoring its superior capability in aggregating diverse knowledge from specialist clients to build powerful global LLMs.

 \paragraph{Communication Efficiency.} A standout advantage of our framework is its remarkable communication efficiency.
-FedSRD and FedSRD-e reduce the per-round communication overhead to just 74 MB for Llama3.2-3B and 61 MB for Qwen2-7B.
-This represents a reduction of $\approx$ 90\% compared to standard methods like FedAvg (742 MB) and advanced methods like FlexLoRA (742 MB).
-This reduction is achieved by our proposed \textit{importance-aware sparsification} for uploads and \textit{alternative decomposition} for downloads (see Appendix~\ref{sec:comm_analysis} for a detailed analysis).
-Crucially, this significant gain in efficiency does not come at the cost of performance.
+FedSRD and FedSRD-e reduce the per-round communication overhead to just 74 MB for Llama3.2-3B and 61 MB for Qwen2-7B, an approximate 90\% reduction compared to standard methods like FedAvg (742 MB) and advanced methods like FlexLoRA (742 MB).
+This is achieved by our proposed \textit{importance-aware sparsification} for uploads and \textit{alternative decomposition} for downloads (see Appendix~\ref{sec:comm_analysis} for a detailed analysis).
+Crucially, this significant gain in efficiency does not compromise performance.
 On the contrary, FedSRD and FedSRD-e achieve higher performance than baselines, directly answering our central research question.
 This is visualized in Figures~\ref{fig:perf_cost_time_llama3.2_3b} and~\ref{fig:perf_cost_time_qwen2_7b}, where our methods are shown to be Pareto optimal: achieving the best performance with the least communication.